Becoming the Beach Boys: The Complete Hite & Dorinda Morgan Sessions

 Becoming the Beach Boys: The Complete Hite & Dorinda Morgan Sessions is a compilation album recorded by American rock band the Beach Boys and released by Omnivore Recordings in 2016.
-It was originally recorded in 1961 and in 1962.
+It was originally recorded in 1961 and early 1962.
 Some of the tracks were previously unreleased.
 The album followed the release of James Murphy's 2015 biography, also titled Becoming the Beach Boys.